mzazon/awesome-cloud-projects/aws/document-processing-textract-stepfunctions/document-processing-textract-stepfunctions.md

 2. AWS CLI v2 installed and configured (or AWS CloudShell)
 3. Basic understanding of serverless architectures and document processing workflows
 4. Familiarity with JSON and AWS IAM policies
+5. jq command-line JSON processor for validation testing
-5. Estimated cost: $5-15 for testing with sample documents (varies based on document size and processing volume)
+6. Estimated cost: $5-15 for testing with sample documents (varies based on document size and processing volume)

 > **Note**: Amazon Textract pricing is based on the number of pages processed.
 Review the [Textract pricing page](https://aws.amazon.com/textract/pricing/) for current rates and consider implementing page limits for cost control during testing.